 What I love about quiche, is that I can make many at a time.
-I bake them on top of an aluminum foil lined sheet pan to catch any spills and to make for easy cleanup.
+I bake them on top of an aluminum foil lined sheet pan (affiliate link) to catch any spills and to make for easy cleanup.
 These can be baked ahead and simply be reheated or even frozen for another time.
 I have included the reheating instructions in the notes for this recipe as well but you will wrap the quiche in foil to prevent further browning.
 If the frozen quiche is already in a metal or foil pie pan, you only need to cover the top with aluminum foil.
 If you are reheating individual slices, wrap each one individually in foil, and place the slices on a baking sheet.

 Love Quiche, too?
 Try one of my other Quiche recipes:

 Quiche Lorraine may sound fancy but it really is just another name for Bacon Quiche.
 Filled with bacon and cheese in a rich egg custard, Quiche Lorraine is sure to satisfy your hungry crowd.

 - 4 ounces thick cut bacon, diced into strips